May Barani Thaw: Acting career

-May made her acting debut with the military war film Pyidaungsu Thitsar (ပြည်ထောင်စုသစ္စာ), where she played the main role with Wai Lu Kyaw, Kyaw Ye Aung, Nay Dway, Soe Myat Thuzar, May Thet Khine.
-The film was base on true story of the Battle of Mongkoe, directed by Tin Aung Soe (Pan Myo Taw) which was aired on Myawaddy TV on 27 May 2017 at the 72nd Myanmar Tatmadaw Day.
-And also screened in Myanmar cinemas on 27 March 2018.
+May made her acting debut in the military television film Pyi Daung Zu Thitsar (ပြည်ထောင်စု သစ္စာ), where she played the main role with Wai Lu Kyaw, Kyaw Ye Aung, Nay Dway, Soe Myat Thuzar, May Thet Khine.
+The film, which was based on the Battle of Mongkoe, was directed by Tin Aung Soe (Pann Myo Taw), aired on Myawaddy TV on 27 March 2017 to commemorate the 72nd Myanmar Armed Forces Day, and theatrically screened on 27 March 2018.

 In 2017, she starred the leading role in the television series Two Flower Jousting, alongside Zwe Pyae and Paing Phyo Thu, which was aired on MRTV in March 2018.
 In 2018, she starred the main role in the television series Beautiful Wives, directed by Aung Aw Ba.